 Flights are not only expensive, but also polluting and don’t allow you to enjoy the scenery.
 If possible, try to investigate the possibility of doing some portion of your travels (especially the one you can’t find a good price for) by train, bus or ship.
 Here is an article about ways to manage long trips on buses and trains.

 This article specifically ran away from this topic, as I have no knowledge in Frequent flyers miles programs.
 As much as I am not interested to make my consumer and credit card behavior influenced by the opportunity of getting cheap flights, this is still something to present.
-There are travelers that save a huge amount through frequent flyer miles, bought through points from airlines or credit card spending.
+There are travelers who report save substantial amounts through frequent flyer miles, bought through points from airlines or credit card spending.
 Check out Chris Guillebeau for more tips on the subject.
 If you are a frequent flyer (and not a slow traveler like myself) ,it makes sense to get acquainted with the topic.

 Lastly, as nomads, the best way to save on flights is actually spending more time in a location instead of switching destinations frequently.
+Slow travel will get your expenses down.
 If you have another method of saving money on flights, please share it in the comments.
 Happy journey!